utdata/icj-project-template/README.md

   ]
 ```

-- `layout` is the name of the layout file stored in `src/njk/_layouts` that will be used to build the pages.
+- **`layout`** is the name of the layout file stored in `src/njk/_layouts` that will be used to build the pages.
 Note you don't need the extension in name.
-- `data` is the name of the data file to build from.
+- **`data`** is the name of the data file to build from.
 You don't need `.json` in the name.
-- `array` is the name of the array you are using from the JSON file.
+- **`array`** is the name of the array you are using from the JSON file.
-- `slug` is a key required from the data that will become the filename of each file created.
+- **`slug`** is a key required from the data that will become the filename of each file created.
 The field used in the data needs to be in a URL-friendly format with all lowercase letters with dashes instead of spaces.
-- `path` is an optional folder to save the files into.
+- **`path`** is an optional folder to save the files into.
 Use an empty string to save the files at the root of `docs/`.

 You can configure more than one "bake" task by adding new configurations to the `to_bake` array.

 The command to generate the files is `gulp bake`, but the task is also included in the default `gulp` and `gulp dev` commands.

+### More Nunjucks configuration

+A collection of functions useful for making prose reader friendly is already included with [`journalize`](https://www.npmjs.com/package/journalize).

+You can add [custom filters](https://mozilla.github.io/nunjucks/api.html#custom-filters) and [global variables](https://mozilla.github.io/nunjucks/api.html#addglobal) in the `manageEnv` function inside `tasks/nunjucks.js`.

+In addition to data in the `src/data` folder, you can also configure data variables in the `project.config.json` file.

 ## Using data from Google Drive

-To use Google Drive to store and fetch data, you have to configure a service account key.
+To use Google Drive to store and "fetch" data, you have to configure a service account key.
 See [icj-setting-up](https://github.com/utdata/icj-setting-up) Part 2 to prepare this.

-`icj-project-template` projects support downloading ArchieML-formatted Google Docs and correctly-formatted Google Sheets directly from Google Drive for use within your templates.
+`icj-project-template` projects support downloading ArchieML-formatted Google Docs and correctly-formatted Google Sheets directly from Google Drive for use within your project.
 All files you want to use in your projects should be listed in `project.config.json` under the `files` key.
 You are not limited to one of each.

 ```js
 {